-A space vehicle designed to return with its payload to Earth.
+A reentry vehicle is a space vehicle designed to return with its payload to Earth.

 Early reentry vehicles: Blunt bodies and ablatives[This essay, by Dwayne A. Day, comes from the US Centennial of Flight Commission website]